-- 4.16.
-The Head of Internal Audit occupies a critical position in any organisation, helping it to achieve its objectives by giving assurance on its internal control arrangements and playing a key role in promoting good corporate governance.
-This CIPFA document is to clarify the role of the Head of Internal Audit and to raise its profile. - SIGNIFICANT GOVERNANCE ISSUES
+4.17.
+The Head of Internal Audit occupies a critical position in any organisation, helping it to achieve its objectives by giving assurance on its internal control arrangements and

+5. SIGNIFICANT GOVERNANCE ISSUES

 - 5.1.
 A governance issue arises when something has gone wrong which will affect the achievement of the council's objectives.
 There is a need to respond and often recover from an issue and in financial terms, responding and recovering may add significant cost to the organisation or its processes.
 An issue may arise unexpectedly or may result from a poorly managed risk. - 5.2.
 Whilst determining the significance of an issue will always contain an element of judgement, an issue is likely to be significant if one or more of the following criteria applies: - It has significantly prejudiced or prevented achievement of a principal objective; - It has resulted in the need to seek additional funding to allow it to be resolved, or has required a significant diversion of resources from another service area; - It has had a material impact on the accounts; - It has been identified by the Accounts and Audit Committee as significant; - It has resulted in significant public interest or has seriously damaged reputation; - The governance issue may, or has been publicly reported by a third party as a significant governance issue; - It has resulted in formal actions being taken by the Section 151 Officer or Monitoring Officer.